rvvind/Studio-in-the-Cloud/Task Generation.md

 Task generation process, is a critical step in preparing rendering jobs for distribution to render nodes.
 Task generation involves creating discrete rendering tasks that can be independently processed by different nodes in the render farm.
-Here's a detailed breakdown of this process:

 ### Task Generation Process